HxCory/CGAttoscientist/README.md

 ## 🌟 Features

 - **📄 PDF Processing**: Converts thesis pages to images for multimodal understanding
-- **🔍 Semantic Search**: Vector-based retrieval of relevant sections using embeddings
+- **🔍 Semantic Search**: High-quality embeddings with intelligent chunk retrieval
+- **📚 Table of Contents Detection**: Automatically finds and includes ToC for document navigation
 - **👁️ Vision-Powered AI**: Claude "sees" your thesis pages - equations, figures, tables, everything
 - **💬 Interactive Chat**: Natural conversation about your research
+- **💾 Document Persistence**: Upload once, embeddings persist forever - no re-processing needed
+- **🔄 Smart Re-processing**: Detects missing embeddings and offers one-click regeneration
-- **📚 Source Citations**: See which pages were used to answer each question
+- **📑 Source Citations**: See which pages were used to answer each question
 - **⚡ Fast & Local**: ChromaDB for efficient local vector storage

 ## 🏗️ Architecture